Moving Biodiversity Conservation to a Landscape Approach

 Identify opportunities at the landscape level that also integrate or coordinate your project with the work of other agencies (government and non-government) involved in biodiversity conservation, to find efficiencies and ensure sustainable approaches.

 The ministry has already made significant progress in implementing broader landscape approaches.
-The Land Stewardship and Habitat Restoration Program (LSHRP) presents another opportunity for MNRF to further the application of a landscape-scale approach, while supporting the work of our many partners.
+The Land Stewardship and Habitat Restoration Program (LSHRP) presents another opportunity for NDMNRF to further the application of a landscape-scale approach, while supporting the work of our many partners.